— George Carlin

-"If vegetarians eat vegetables, what do humanitarians eat?" asked Carlin in one of his thought-provoking routines.
-Always posing the provocative question, Carlin performs over 80 concerts a year, with 13 weeks in Las Vegas; 2005 will mark his 13th HBO special.
+“If vegetarians eat vegetables, what do humanitarians eat?” asked Carlin in one of his thought-provoking routines.
+Always posing the provocative question, Carlin performed more than 80 concerts a year, with 13 weeks in Las Vegas; 2005 marked his 13th HBO special.

-"Comedy is a socially acceptable form of hostility and aggression.
-That is what comics do, stand the world upside down," said the master of irreverent satire.
-In the spirit of comic Lenny Bruce, Carlin's performances were known for their unpredictability.
+“Comedy is a socially acceptable form of hostility and aggression.
+That is what comics do — stand the world upside down,” said the master of irreverent satire.
+In the spirit of comic Lenny Bruce, Carlin’s performances were known for unpredictability.

 “Some people think of the glass as half full.
 Some people think of the glass as half empty.
 I think of the glass as too big,” he said.

-The first host of Saturday Night Live in 1975, Carlin challenged the FCC by pushing the boundaries of free speech with Seven Words You Can't Use On Television.
-The 12-minute legendary monologue featured two female body parts, two bathroom functions, a synonym for sex, and a pair of rude nouns.
+The first host of Saturday Night Live in 1975, Carlin challenged the FCC with his boundary-pushing monologue Seven Words You Can’t Use On Television, sparking a national conversation about free speech.

-"The day after tomorrow is the third day of the rest of your life," said Carlin whose popular and clever Baseball vs. Football and Dogs and Cats routines have remained hilarious through the years.
+“The day after tomorrow is the third day of the rest of your life,” said Carlin, whose beloved routines Baseball vs. Football and Dogs and Cats remain timeless.

 In a touching tribute to his wife in 2003, he said, “Give time to love, give time to speak, and give time to share the precious thoughts in your mind.”